Large Indian civet

 The large Indian civet (Viverra zibetha) is a viverrid native to South and Southeast Asia.
 It is listed as Least Concern on the IUCN Red List.
-The global population is considered decreasing mainly because of trapping-driven declines in heavily hunted and fragmented areas, notably in China, and the heavy trade as wild meat.
+The global population is thought to be decreasing due to hunting and trapping driven by the demand for bushmeat.

 Characteristics

 The large Indian civet is grey or tawny and has a black spinal stripe running from behind the shoulders to the root of the tail.
 The front of the muzzle has a whitish patch emphasized by blackish behind on each side.
 The chin and fore throat are blackish.
 The sides and lower surface of the neck are banded with black stripes and white spaces in between.
 The tail has a variable number of complete black and white rings.
 Its claws are retractable.
 The soles of the feet are hairy.

 As indicated by its common name, this is a relatively large civet, almost certainly the largest of the Viverra species and exceeded in size among the Viverridae family only by African civets and binturongs.
 Its head-and-body length ranges from 50–95 cm with a 38–59 cm long tail.
 The hind foot measures 9–14.5 cm.
 Its weight ranges from 3.4–9.2 kg.
 Some sources claim the species can weigh up to 11 kg (though possibly attained in captivity).